What does the peak season rate cover?

-I purchased a single-use ticket in 2022.
+I purchased a single-use ticket.
 Why does it have an expiration date?

 Based on the current ferry fare ordinance, all single-use tickets require a printed expiration date.
-They are valid until May 26, 2022, or the date indicated on the ticket.
-This date coincides with the end of the first non-peak season of 2022 and will help facilitate our transition to a new ticketing system this spring.
-The 10-day refund policy will still be offered at the end of this non-peak season.
+They are valid until the date indicated on the ticket.
+This date coincides with either the end of non-peak season or peak season.
+At the end of each season, a 10-day return policy is granted.

 Fuel Service Runs

 What is a fuel service run and why is it important?

 Fuel service runs occur on the first and third Monday of each month when the ferry transports gasoline and propane fuel tankers to and from Anderson Island to restock fuel and propane for purchase on the island.
 This service is critical to ensure Anderson Island residents and visitors have access to fuel while they’re on the island.

 Why do we have to cancel passenger service during a fuel service run?